SmartAdvisorOnline SmartAdvisorOnline

 Why MTU matters: fragmentation vs stable packets Too large MTU • Packets fragment inside tunnel • Some fragments get dropped • Feels like "sites hang" Tuned MTU (1300-1400) • Fewer fragments • More stable throughput • Faster "real" browsing

 MTU is not the only speed lever.
 Server distance and protocol choice matter too.
-If you want a repeatable approach, use VPN speed test and compare results across 2–3 servers and 2 protocols.
+If you want a repeatable approach, use Speed Test and compare results across 2-3 servers and 2 protocols.

 Step 6: Verify after installation (IP / DNS / Kill Switch)